-All smells emanating from any air conditioner have the same cause: mildew or other molds; bacteria growing inside the air conditioner parts, or simple dust particles stirred up in the air.
+Many smells emanating from any air conditioner have the same cause: mildew or other molds, bacteria growing inside the air conditioner parts, or simple dust particles stirred up in the air.
 Eliminating these causes of odors is simply a matter of finding where the offensive substances are located and cleaning them away.

 It should be noted that permanent air conditioning systems have the same parts and are subject to the same odors with the same causes.
 With permanent, whole-house units, odors are also eliminated by finding and cleaning the parts where molds, bacteria, or dust accumulates.

 Most foul smells in a portable air conditioner are caused by bacterial growth or by mold and mildew growth.
-This is because air conditioners perform their function by removing moisture from the air, and as this moisture condenses inside the mechanism it provides a perfect growth environment for various types of mold and bacteria.
+This is because air conditioners work by removing moisture from the air.
+As this moisture condenses inside the mechanism, it provides a perfect growth environment for mold and bacteria.
 The unit's various components can become dirty and moist, providing the perfect environment for bacteria or fungus to thrive.

-Smells range from a mild musty odor often related to mildew, to a rotten or spoiled food smell that indicates mold or bacteria growth.
-Without proper maintenance of the filters, coils, and drains, a portable air conditioner can become overrun with mold, but it is easily cleaned away in most cases.
+Smells from mold growth range from a mild musty odor often related to mildew to a rotten or spoiled food smell that indicates mold or bacteria growth.
+Without proper maintenance of the filters, coils, and drains, a portable air conditioner can become overrun with mold, but it's easily cleaned away in most cases.
 Monthly cleaning or replacement of these parts prevents the odor from returning.